SNL-UCSB/cs176c-assignments/bufferbloat/README.md

 browser because the port is being forwarded between the VM and the host machine.

-In the file selection window, enter the `assignment2` directory and then open `Assignment2_Notebook.ipynb`.
+In the file selection window, enter the `bufferbloat` directory and then open `Bufferbloat_Notebook.ipynb`.
 This will open a notebook with the instructions for the rest of the assignment.
 Work through this notebook from top to bottom and complete the sections marked **TODO**.